What is Lung Cancer?

 - Adopt a healthy lifestyle.

-- Be caution, avoid large doses of supplements, food sources of nutrients are best.
-Beta Carotene supplement showed to increase lung cancer risk in smokers, and Vitamin E had no effect to reduce the risk.
+- Avoid excessive use of supplements to prevent lung cancer.
+Beta Carotene supplement showed to increase lung cancer risk in smokers, and Vitamin E had no effect in reducing the risk.

 - Men and women between 55 - 75 years old, and